Tag Archives: saints

 Saints of Advent

-In the church calendar revised after the Second Vatican Council an effort was made to reduce the celebration of saints’ feast days and emphasize the celebration of the mysteries of Christ in seasons like Advent and Christmas.
-Why then, are we still celebrating feasts of the saints, for example, St. Francis Xavier (Dec 3), St. John Damascene (Dec 4), St. Nicholas (Dec 6), St. Ambrose (Dec 7) and the Feast of the Immaculate Conception of Mary (Dec 8)?
+In the church calendar revised after the Second Vatican Council saints’ feast days were reduced in seasons like Advent and Lent in order to concentrate on the mysteries of Christ.
+There are still celebrations of the saints in Advent, for example, St. Francis Xavier (Dec 3), St. John Damascene (Dec 4), St. Nicholas (Dec 6), St. Ambrose (Dec 7) and the Feast of the Immaculate Conception of Mary (Dec 8).

-It’s because saints are signs of holiness, and holiness is not found only in biblical times, but in every age.
-Holy people are not only people of bible times, they’re found yesterday, today and tomorrow.
+Saints are signs of holiness, and holiness is not found only in biblical times, but in every age.
 They reveal God’s plan unfolding in time.
 Expressing the mystery of Christ in their time and place, saints ask us to do the same in our time and place.

 St. Francis Xavier (December 3) in his time fulfilled a message powerfully proclaimed in Advent, especially by the Prophet Isaiah– God wills his saving message be brought to all nations.
 Francis says to us “Portuguese merchants and officials brought me to the Indies in the 16th century.
 How are you bringing the gospel to all nations today?”